almazgimaev/sly-blog-multi-image-annotation-/README.md

 How to organize teamwork and efficiently distribute the annotation process between colleagues?

-✅ Create a team and invite your colleagues to [labeling job](https://docs.supervisely.com/labeling/jobs) to work together on the same project.
+✅ Create a team and invite your colleagues to [labeling job](https://docs.supervisely.com/labeling/jobs), and work together on the same project.

 Labeling Jobs and other collaboration tools in Supervisely helps to organize efficient work and complete the tasks like: